 This course is a study of linear circuits.
-The more rigorous methods for the solution and ultimate understanding of electric circuits are studied, including the methods of Laplace transforms and Bode diagrams.
+The more rigorous methods for the solution and ultimate understanding of electric circuits are studied, including the methods of Laplace transforms.
 Complex circuits involving filters are studied.
 Operating characteristics of semiconductor devices are explained.
 The accompanying integrated laboratory allows students to study, measure, and troubleshoot these circuits.
-The course is intended to be a lower division course for those majoring in electrical engineering.
-College level reading and writing skills are required.
-(Prerequisites: ENGR 2213 and concurrent enrollment in MATH 2238 or permission of instructor).
+(Prerequisites: ENGR 2213, MATH 2238).

-ENGR 2221 Deformable Body Mechanics 3 credits: 3 hours lecture/week
+ENGR 2221 Deformable Body Mechanics

-This course includes the study and analysis of simple stress and strain, shear and bending moment, flexural and shearing stresses in beams, combined stresses, deflection of beams, statically indeterminate members, and columns.
-(Prerequisite: ENGR 2211).
+This course is concerned with the deformation of materials under stress, including the study and analysis of simple stress and strain, shear and bending moment, flexural and shearing stresses in beams, combined stresses, deflection of beams, statically indeterminate members, and columns.
+(Prerequisites: ENGR 2211, MATH 2238).